Simples in a cotilting heart: Neg-isolated modules

 \begin{corollary} Let $I$ be an injective cogenerator of $\Mod{R}$ with a special $\Ccal$-cover \begin{enumerate} \item Every critical neg-isolated module in $\Ccal$ is a direct summand of $C_0$. \item Every special neg-isolated module in $\Ccal$ is a direct summand of $C_1$. \end{enumerate}

-\end{corollary} \begin{proof} Observe first that $C_0$ and $C_1$ are both in $\Prod(C)$ and thus are injective objects in $\Hcal_\tau$.

-\textbf{(1)} The statement follows immediately from Proposition~\ref{splitinj} and the following general property of neg-isolated modules (see \cite[Prop.~9.29]{prest:1988}): if a neg-isolated module $N$ in a definable subcategory $\Dcal$ is a direct summand of $\prod_{i\in I} M_i$ where $M_i \in \Dcal$ for all $i\in I$, then $N$ is a direct summand of $M_i$ for some $i\in I$.
+\end{corollary} \begin{proof} To prove the corollary we will use the following general property of neg-isolated modules (see \cite[Prop.~9.29]{prest:1988}): if a neg-isolated module $N$ in a definable subcategory $\Dcal$ is a direct summand of $\prod_{i\in I} M_i$ where $M_i \in \Dcal$ for all $i\in I$, then $N$ is a direct summand of $M_i$ for some $i\in I$.
+Since $C_0\oplus C_1$ is a cotilting module equivalent to $C$, it follows from Corollary \ref{cor: strong las = injective envelope of simples}(1) that every $N \in \Ncal_C$ is a direct summand of $C_0\oplus C_1$.
+By Proposition \ref{prop: critical properties}(3), the neg-isolated summands of $C_0$ are exactly the critical ones and so the special neg-isolated modules are all direct summands of $C_1$ by \cite[Prop.~9.29]{prest:1988}.